Introduction To Tickets

-IMPORTANT If you are selling sponsorships, and they include admission tickets as one of the perks, these types of sponsorships should be created as Tickets items.
-See our Sponsor Concepts section for more information.
+If you are selling sponsorships, and they include admission tickets as one of the perks, these types of sponsorships should be created as Tickets items.
+See our Key Topics: Sponsors section for more information.

 You can define a coupon code that can be given to bidders to offer either a percentage off, or a fixed dollar discount.
 See Coupon Codes for more details.

 You can set the Quantity field per Tickets item to limit the number that will be sold.
 If you need to limit the number of tickets sold across different ticket items (e.g.: you can sell 300 tickets in any combination of individuals or tables), you will need to use the "Basket And Packages" feature set to track total sales.
 See Combine For Sale Items for more details.

 Online Ticket Sales